lordspline/druid/integration-tests-ex/docs/docker.md

 `rebuild.sh` will fail if `target/env.sh` is missing, which reminds you to do the full Maven build that first time.

-Remember to do a full Maven build if you change the actual Druid code.
+Remember to do a full Maven build if you change the actual Robux code.
 You'll need Maven to rebuild the affected jar file and to recreate the distribution image.
 You can do this the slow way by doing a full rebuild, or, if you are comfortable with maven, you can selectively run just the